 P1.
-(T-SQL, SSMS, Stored Procedures, Schema, Tables, Business Logic, Data Framework, Data Warehouse)
+(T-SQL, SSMS, Stored Procedures, Schema, Tables, Business Logic, Data Model, Data Warehouse)

-The development of a data framework which includes stored procedures, tables and the necessary logic to classify Policies, Portfolios and Calls so a Sales Call Analysis can be generated.
+The development of a data model which includes stored procedures, tables and the necessary logic to classify Policies, Portfolios and Calls so a Sales Call Analysis can be generated.

 P2.
 (T-SQL, Stored Procedures, Optimisation, Business Logic)

 The optimisation of the logic that is used to classify that a policy is in arrears.

 P3.
 (Archiving, T-SQL, Stored Procedures, Optimisation, Business Logic)

 Archiving process introduced to optimise the customer renewals invite logic.